-The overall range of near-bottom temperatures within the survey domain, and during the complete survey time period (1970-97), is approximately -1°C to 14°C (Fig. 4,8).
+The overall range of near-50 meter temperatures within the survey domain, and during the complete survey time period (1970-97), is approximately -1° C to 14° C (Fig. 4,8).
 The range of temperatures within a strata differs considerably between strata.
-In some strata, the range is only a few degrees, whereas in others, it is >10°C. The near-bottom temperatures in 1997 ranged from 0.60 to 11.91°C which was within the previously observed limits (Fig. 4,8).
-In 4VW, temperatures from many stations were either above or below the 1970-96 75th and 25th percentiles respectively (eg. 447, 442, 443).
-In 4X, many of the 1997 temperatures fell within the expected range.
-However, in strata 473, temperatures were close to the minimum recorded value and in strata 475, the temperatures were close to the maximum recorded value.
+In some strata, the range is only a few degrees, whereas in others, it is >10°C. The near-50m temperatures in 1997 ranged from 0.63 to 11.04° C which was within the previously observed limits (Fig. 4,8).
+In 4VW, temperatures from many stations were either above or below the 1970-96 75th and 25th percentiles respectively (eg. 442, 461 and 465).
+In many of the central shelf strata, the temperatures tended to be below the median.
+In 4X strata 471/478, historic lows were recorded.
+However, in strata 480 and 482 near historic highs were observed.
+Temperatures for strata 483 / 495 fell within the 50th percentile.

-The geographic distribution of the 1997 temperatures (Fig. 5) is similar to that of the long-term (1980-90) strata mean temperatures (Fig. 6).
-The lowest temperatures (<2°C) occurred on the eastern Scotian Shelf.
-The highest temperatures occurred in the central shelf, upper Bay of Fundy, and the deep waters between Georges and Browns Banks (>8°C).
-Temperatures throughout the remainder of the survey domain were between 2° and 8°C. Localised pockets of relatively cold water (<4°C) occurred in strata 473.
+The geographic distribution of the 1997 temperatures (Fig. 5) is similar to that of the long-term (1980-90) strata mean temperatures (Fig. 6) except for warmer waters observed on the Sable Island banks.
+The lowest temperatures (<2°C) occurred on the eastern Scotian Shelf and over the shelf to the west of Halifax.
+The highest temperatures occurred in the upper Bay of Fundy, and the deep waters between Georges and Browns Banks (>8°C).
+Temperatures throughout the remainder of the survey domain were between 2° and 8°C.

 These patterns are also evident in the distribution of 1997 strata mean temperatures (Fig. 7).
-With the exception of only 2 strata, the strata mean temperatures were near or below the 1970-90 means (Fig. 7).
-The cumulative frequency distributions of the area unweighted temperatures (Fig. 8) indicates that the temperatures sampled in 1997 were higher in 4VW than in most previous years, although they were not the highest in the history of the survey series.
-However, the cumulative frequency for 4X fell within expected ranges.
+With the exception of 4 strata, the strata mean temperatures were near or below the 1970-90 means (Fig. 7).
+The cumulative frequency distributions of the area unweighted temperatures (Fig. 8) indicates that the temperatures sampled in 1997 were near or below normal in 4VW, although they were not the lowest in the history of the survey series.
+The cumulative frequency for 4X overall fell within expected ranges with the exception of some low temperature values which were at historic lows.